• E-Commerce

 Quality of Jaaxy Keywords

 One final point before we move on to other things about Jaaxy.
-Let's take a look at the keywords we get after putting in “protein”.
+Let's take a look at the keywords we get after putting “protein” into the keyword search.

 Let me show you what I mean.
 Here are some results from KWFinder when I type in “protein”.

 I made sure to point it out in case it wasn't clear.
-In the top few results, we have keywords with high buying intent.
-When people search “whey protein isolate”, they're looking to make a purchase.
+In the top few results, we have keyword ideas with high buying intent.
+When people do a keyword search on “whey protein isolate”, they're looking to make a purchase.
 We see the same thing with Long Tail Pro:

-Immediate high buying intent with just the first few results.
+Immediate high buying intent with just the first few results from the keyword search.

-On the free plan of Jaaxy, I'm only allowed to get 10 keywords for any search I do.
+On the free plan of Jaaxy keyword research tool, I'm only allowed to get 10 keywords for any search I do.
 But Jaaxy's highest plan will return just 30.
-I talk about the importance of how many keywords you get down in the “Alphabet Soup” section, so keep reading.
+I talk about the importance of how many keyword ideas you get down in the “Alphabet Soup” section, so keep reading.

 Competitive Research Tool